user11911/dashboard/README.md

 # content

-layout1: logo, searchbar and welcome esclamation, user features.
+layout1: searchbar and welcome esclamation, user features.
-layout2: links to features (home, profile, messages, history, tasks, community and settings, support and privacy)
+layout2: logo, and links to features (home, profile, messages, history, tasks, community and settings, support and privacy)
 layout3: projects with dashboards
 layout4: announcements with some announcements and trending, with some profile